Skip to content

 41. Hannah

 Simply, there are people in Nigeria who cannot travel to the Smithsonian Institution to see that part of their history and culture represented by the Benin Bronzes.
-These should be available to them as part of their cultural heritage and history and as source of national pride.
+These should be available to them as part of their cultural heritage and history and as a source of national pride.
 There is no good reason that these artifacts should be beyond the ordinary reach of the educational objectives or inspiration of the generations to which they were left.
-They serve no purpose in museum in the United States or elsewhere except as curious objects.
+They serve no purpose in a museum in the United States or elsewhere except as curious objects.
 They cannot be compared to works of art produced for sale which can be passed from hand to hand and place to place by purchase.

 42. Buck

 We know very exact reproductions of artwork can be and are regularly produced.
-Perhaps museums and governments might explore some role for the use of nearly exact reproductions as means of resolving issues relating to returning works of art and antiquities.
-The context of any exhibit is more important to me than whether the object being displayed is 2000 years old or months old.
-In many cases the experts have hard time agreeing on what is the real object and what is forgery.
+Perhaps museums and governments might explore some role for the use of nearly exact reproductions as a means of resolving issues relating to returning works of art and antiquities.
+The context of any exhibit is more important to me than whether the object being displayed is 2000 years old or 2 months old.
+In many cases the experts have a hard time agreeing on what is the real object and what is a forgery.
 Again, the story an exhibit is trying to tell is what matters.
-The monetary value of the objects on display is distant second place in importance.
+The monetary value of the objects on display is a distant second place in importance.

 43. Sara

-When visiting the Baltimore Museum of Art, came across magnificent 15th-century Chinese sculpture.
+When visiting the Baltimore Museum of Art, I came across a magnificent 15th-century Chinese sculpture.
 It inspired me to learn more about the culture that it represented.
 Artifacts in museums have the power to inspire, and perhaps spark that need to learn and understand the nature of their creators.
-Having said that, do feel that whatever artifacts find their way to public museums should, in fact, be sanctioned as having been obtained on loan, legally purchased, or obtained by treaty.
-Stealing artifacts from other peoples’ cultures is obscene; it robs not only the physical objects, but the dignity and spirit of their creators.
+Having said that, I do feel that whatever artifacts find their way to public museums should, in fact, be sanctioned as having been obtained on loan, legally purchased, or obtained by treaty.
+Stealing artifacts from other peoplescultures is obscene; it robs not only the physical objects, but the dignity and spirit of their creators.

 44. Victor

 Ancient art that is displayed in foreign countries by all means should be returned to the original country.
-The foreign countries have no right to hold back returning the items. would ask that the foreign nations and the original country discuss the terms of transfer.
+The foreign countries have no right to hold back returning the items.
+I would ask that the foreign nations and the original country discuss the terms of transfer.
 Yes, there is the risk that the original country will not have as good security as do the foreign countries.
-But look at what happened to Boston’s Gardner Museum theft in 1990, including the loss of Rembrandt, Vermeer, Manet, and other masterpieces.
+But look at what happened to Bostons Gardner Museum theft in 1990, including the loss of Rembrandt, Vermeer, Manet, and other masterpieces.
 Nothing is absolutely safe, nowhere.
 And now Climate Change agitators are attacking publicly displayed works in European museums.

 45. Julia